sderose/Color/colorNames.md

     9 "strike"    strikethru (rarely supported) 10...19        select font n (rarely supported)

-Xterm adds controls to turn off some of these effects:
+Xterm adds controls to turn off some of these effects (I have not verified that the list below is correct or how widely supported this is):
    22             bold off
    27             inverse off
    24             ul off